Stadio Ezio Scida

 Address: Via Cutro, 88900 Crotone

-Tickets for Crotone matches can be bought online via Listicket, by phone via the Listicket call centre +39 892 982, or through any of the Listicket sales outlets.
+Tickets for Crotone matches can be bought online via Listicket, at the Ticket Point at the Via G. Di Vittorio in Crotone near the railway station, or through any of the Listicket sales outlets.

 There are various Listicket sales outlets in Crotone’s historic centre, for example at the Traversa I di Via Marinella 13, Piazza Vittoria 16, and Via Mario Nicoletta 51.

 Tickets can also be bought at the ticket windows of Stadio Ezio Scida on the day before the match and on the day of the match.
 Crotone will only sell out the occasional high-profile match.

 Tickets range in price from €25.00 for a seat behind the goal to €80.00 for a central seat at the main stand.
 Prices are increased for five high-profile matches with €10.00 to €70.00.